 Now that we know a little bit more how these cute characters are created, let's work on a few examples and see how we can apply these tips on real images ...

-This example is featuring all the things we have learned previously.
+This example is featuring all the things we have learned at the beginning of this section.
 You can clearly see in the first step the real shape of the head.
 Notice how the body and legs are much narrower.
 The posture found in this simple illustration is the same as the one we studied using the cartoon pirate.

 Only a few accessories are needed (an ax, a helmet and a costume) and you can see that the shadow needed to separate the head from the body can be seen in this tutorial.
 Cool!
 This tutorial on how to draw cartoon characters is evolving nicely!